 3/ The persistence of the impact

 You may compare the company’s waste production with the industry average or a close competitor if that number is not available.
-You may also compare the tangible amounts such as the number of whales, number of waste trucks, number of average individuals’ annual waste production, etc. that this waste represents.
+You may also use human-centric equivalents to compare the tangible amounts that this waste represents.

 In your analysis, make sure you add value to your readers and go beyond the company’s CSR report by not merely reporting data from the company’s report, but going the extra mile of providing additional metrics, studies, and sources to make your analysis robust and the impact value and scale are clear.